kevinolega/callcentertrainingtips/_posts/2016-05-20-mproving-english.md

 Reader

-Learning English takes time.&nbsp; To best approach is you need to start now and keep going until you get good.
+Learning English takes time.

+To best approach is you need to start now and keep going until you get good.

-I'll need to tell you something important. **You need to be interested in upgrading yourself and getting better**.
+I'll need to tell you something important.

+**You need to be interested in upgrading yourself and getting better**.

 If not,  you will stay the same.

 All improvements in life starts with our desire to be better people.

 Without that, we won't make progress.

 Sometimes we see something big and we say it's impossible.

 It's not.

 We were all born naked and unable to talk.

 We just learned to be good at what we do.

 If other people can do it so can you.
 Just copy from them.
 Make adjustments if you make mistakes and do what you need to do.

 **1. Get exposed**.